A Structured Approach to Safety Case Construction for AI Systems: Background

 \section{Background}

-In this section we introduce core AI safety case concepts including the Claims–Arguments–Evidence (CAE) framework, taxonomy, template, and pattern, presents an overview of the AI safety ecosystem pipeline involving different stakeholders, and examine the transition from traditional engineering safety cases to AI-specific approaches.
+In this section, we introduce core AI safety case concepts, including the Claims–Arguments–Evidence (CAE) approach, taxonomy, template, and pattern, present an overview of the AI safety ecosystem pipeline involving different stakeholders, and examine the transition from traditional engineering safety cases to AI-specific approaches.